maximgeller/projects/web-app-flask/tutorial.md

 In order to deploy, you'll have to initialize Google cloud by `cd`'ing all the way into the Google Cloud directory and italicizing it by typing `gcloud init`.
 Once it's all set up, deploy your app by typing `gcloud app deploy`.
 Google App Engine will generate a URL to see your live web app!
 # Appendix
 Deploying the app can be tricky sometimes, so if it doesn't work check the error console and see if you can resolve whatever issues pop up.
-Feel free to get in touch with me if
 ## What's Next?
 This is a pretty minimal web app, but it could be the basis of your personal productivity dashboard!
 Try and see if you can integrate other APIs that can fetch the weather, latest news, or whatever you want!
 ### References & Resources
+Google Cloud SDK Quickstart

+Google Calendar API Quickstart Code

+FreeCodeCamp Flask Tutorial

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTYxMDI4MjkwNiw3MTkxMjU0NDksMjAwNz
+eyJoaXN0b3J5IjpbMTA4NzI4NjM1Nyw3MTkxMjU0NDksMjAwNz
 g1MjUyMiw4NjYzMTk0NzgsMTA5NDE2ODAzNiwxNjQxOTA4NDg3
 LDU3NzU2ODA4MSwtMTY2MzUxMTAxLC0xMDM0Mjk4NzU2LC0xMj
 Y0ODU5ODM1LDI3MDkxMzkzNCwtNDQ3MjQyNDM0LC0xMzc2MTM1